A spectral sequence for tangent cohomology of algebras over algebraic operads: Operadic background

 \subsection{$\Sigma$-modules and operads}

 {{}} Write $\SMod$ for the category of dg $\Sigma$-modules.
-Recall there is a monoidal product, the \new{composition product} with unit $1$ the module concentrated in arity $1$ where its value is $\kk$.
+Recall there is a monoidal product, the \new{composition product}

+with unit $1$ the module concentrated in arity $1$ where its value is $\kk$.
 It is useful to think of an element in $X\circ Y$ as a corolla whose only vertex is labelled by $x\in X$ of some arity $k\in\NN$ and whose leaves are labelled in order by $y_1,\ldots,y_k \in Y$.
-This product restricts to the subcategory of non-graded $\Sigma$-modules, and a symmetric operad $\PP$ is a monoid in this category, whose product we usually denote by
+This product restricts to the subcategory of non-graded $\Sigma$-modules, and a symmetric operad $\PP$ is a monoid in this category, whose product we usually denote by $\gamma : \PP\circ \PP \longrightarrow \PP$.
 We can of course talk about graded or differential graded symmetric operads, but symmetric operads will suffice for our purposes.
 An operad is \new{reduced} if $\PP(0) = 0$, and we will only consider this kind of operads in what follows.